sci-42ver/SICP_SDF/sicp_notes.md

 test
 > a brief transcript indicating *how you tested* the procedure
 > Never use *thing-named* in object code, only for testing; this is a corollary to never using "*me*" except in *testing*.
-- sample-implementation.scm checked up to 7.
+- sample-implementation.scm checked up to 10.
-- IMHO up to exercise 7, the code exercises are just how to use the lib.
+- IMHO up to exercise 11, the code exercises are just how to use the lib.
 But the basic OOP ideas are still same as what lec's say.
+  So if you have done SDF adventure game exercises, then IMHO there is no need to do this project.
 #### comparison with SDF for some operations
 - > (ask (ask self 'LOCATION) 'DEL-THING self)
   SDF gives `remove-thing!` which is *not one internal* function for any instance.